dotnet/csharplang/proposals/records.md

 `EqualityContract` is sealed or non-virtual, an error is produced.

-`T Equals(T)` is specified to perform value equality such that `Equals` is true if and only if all the instance fields declared in the receiver type are equal to the fields of the other type, and `this.EqualityContract` equals `other.EqualityContract`.
+`T Equals(T)` is specified to perform value equality such that `Equals` is true if and only if all accessible instance fields in the receiver are equal to the fields of the parameter and `this.EqualityContract` equals `other.EqualityContract`.

 `object.Equals` performs the equivalent of